Is a voluntary organisation founded in 1981. Our main aim is to help older people who may feel lonely and isolated, through weekly visits.

 Our organisation feels strongly that we would like our older people to stay in their own homes for as long as possible with all the facilities provided to enable them to do so, if that is their wish.
 We are in touch also with other agencies working to support older people and it is important that we stay in touch with each other.

 In addition to our befriending role we make applications and install Socially Monitored Alarms.
 Our organisation feels that this service is important for our older people living alone as they may feel afraid and isolated.

-We run a morning club every second Friday, where the older person is transported to and from the club by our volunteers.
+We run a morning club every second Friday, where the older person is transported to and from the club by our bus or our volunteers.
 They like to relax in a friendly atmosphere, with various activities, refreshments and most of all to chat with each other.
 We also transport people on our bus to a weekly Lunch Club in Croí na Gaillimhe.